DaveBenham/VenomModules/README.md

 ## BERNOULLI SWITCH
 ![Bernoulli Switch module image](doc/BernoulliSwitch.png)
-The Bernoulli Switch randomly routes two inputs to two outputs.
+The Bernoulli Switch stochastically routes two inputs to two outputs.

 ### General Operation
 Upon receiving a trigger or gate, a virtual coin toss determines if input A goes to output A and B to B (no-swap), or if A goes to B and B to A (swap).
 Each input can be attenuated and/or inverted by a bipolar SCALE knob ranging from -1 to 1, and offset by an OFFSET knob, ranging from -10 to 10.
 The A input is normalled to the TRIG input and the B input is normalled to 0V, so if both inputs are left unpatched, the Bernoulli Switch will function as a "traditional" Bernoulli Gate.
 A "latched" mode may be achieved by leaving the B input at 0V and setting the A input SCALE to 0 and the A OFFSET to 10V.